 Welcome to the 20th annual observance of the National Council on Patient Information and Education’s “Talk About Prescriptions” Month.
 This year’s theme focuses on the 3Rs for Safe Medicine Use.
 The 3Rs are RISK, RESPECT, and RESPONSIBILITY.
 For nearly 25 years, NCPIE has encouraged consumers and patients to ask questions and “get the answers” about their medicines; and we have been suggesting that health care professionals “give the answers.”
 Such two-way communication—at the point of prescribing and dispensing of medicines—is vital to promoting patients’ ability to get the full benefit from their medicine, while using it safely and appropriately.
-In fact, the American Medical Association (AMA), with input from NCPIE, developed guidelines for physicians for counseling patients about prescription medications, which NCPIE is pleased to share.

 Today’s technologically-advanced health care practices are implementing computerized patient medical records, electronic prescribing, and reaching no further than their personal digital assistants for up-to-date drug information.
 Still, for many patients and their caregivers, old-fashioned talking is their best safety practice when medicines are part of their treatment regimen.